-Students who experience difficulties in basic areas of learning and behaviour are supported through Learning and Support in their local school.
+Students in regular classes who experience difficulties in basic areas of learning and behaviour, regardless of the cause are supported through Learning and Support resources available in their local school.

 Students in primary, secondary and central schools may receive additional assistance in literacy, numeracy, language and behaviour.

 Students do not need a formal disability diagnosis to access support through these resources.
 It includes support for students with significant learning difficulties, mild intellectual disability, language disorder or delay and behaviour needs.
 Students with autism spectrum disorders or mental health disorders who have lower level needs are also supported through these school based resources.

 The school's learning and support team can assist you with the identification of additional learning and support needs to ensure that the educational needs of your child are being met.